Gina Fischli: I love being creative

 Sep 14 2022 - Jan 08 2023

 I love being creative is the first institutional solo show in the United States by Swiss artist Gina Fischli.
-Much of Fischli’s work invokes issues of desire and entrapment with wry humor, often featuring references to domestic spaces, such as furniture and pets, and cute crafts, including glitter and cakes made from clay.
+Much of Fischli’s work invokes issues of desire and entrapment with wry humor, often featuring references to domestic spaces, such as furniture and pets, and crafts, including glitter and cakes made from polymer clay.
 In a new multi-channel video and suite of murals, Fischli dissects the ideals that fuel artistic ambitions and irreverently alludes to their contradictions.

 Spray-painted depictions of baroque curtains cover the gallery walls.
 The lights in the space occasionally drop out in preparation for a theatrical screening, only to reveal short clips of a video projected in different areas of the gallery.
 Content becomes a moving target, and the main event of the production remains unclear.
 “Welcome back,” says the protagonist repeatedly, or “Hey guys!”, salutations reminiscent of a creator from TikTok or YouTube greeting their subscribers with a new post.
 In this unstable rhythm of darkness and light, silence and sound, engagement and reflection, these declarations come into view as disruptive flashbacks.